-- The investee company’s enterprise value: means the sum of the investee company’s market capitalisation of common stock at fiscal year end, the market capitalisation of preferred equity at fiscal year-end, and the book values of total debt and minorities’ interests excluding the cash and cash equivalents held by the investee company.
+- The investee company’s enterprise value: means the sum of the investee company’s market capitalization of common stock at fiscal year end, the market capitalization of preferred equity at fiscal year-end, and the book value of total debt and minorities’ interests excluding the cash and cash equivalents held by the investee company.
 This is data which is traditionally available with well-known data providers.

-- The investee company’s scope 1, 2 and 3 carbon emissions are examples of “non-financial” data.
-Although these can be obtained via well-known data providers sometimes, there are specialized data providers in this field.
+- The investee company’s scope 1, 2 and 3 greenhouse emissions are examples of “non-financial” data.
+Scope 1 data is quite commonly available as it covers the emissions that occur from sources owned by the investee company.
+Scope 3 GHG data however is relatively new defined and relatively hard to determine as it covers emissions of the company’s whole value chain.
+Although sometimes these data can be obtained via well-known data providers, there are specialized data providers in this field.
 The complexity with this parameter will most likely be coverage.
-As laid out before, NFRD requires large companies since 2018 to report on non-financial matters like the scope 1, 2 and 3 carbon emissions required for the calculation of this indicator.
+The NFRD requires large companies since 2018 to report on non-financial matters like the scope 1, 2 and 3 carbon emissions required for the calculation of this indicator.
 However, NFRD only applies to large public-interest companies with more than 500 employees.
 This could lead to difficulties in obtaining the necessary data, especially in regard to holdings in small- and mid-caps.
-FMP’s will need to put quite some effort in getting the highest coverage based on their holdings.
-In addition, because most likely 100% coverage will not be attained by them, they’ll have to disclose information on the efforts they took and the methods they’ve applied to achieve the highest possible coverage.
+In 2021 a proposal for CSRD has been laid out, covering a much broader universe of companies.
+This Directive has yet to come into effect.
+Bottomline is that FMPs will need to put quite some effort in getting the highest coverage based on their holdings.
+In addition, because most likely 100% coverage will not be attained by them, they will have to disclose information on the efforts they took and the methods they have applied to achieve the highest possible coverage.

 - Current value of all investments (€M): means the value in EUR of all investments by the FMP.
 Likewise is the case with the “current value of investment” we assume that you’ll need the last official closing prices of the calendar year for each instrument for valuation purposes.
 In addition, the price value must be in EUR and therefore data on (ECB) exchange rates are needed as well for this calculation.

-We think it’s fair to say that performing the calculations as laid out in the draft RTS will be a daunting task for FMP’s.
+We think it is fair to say that performing the calculations as laid out in the draft RTS will be a daunting task for FMPs.
 Not in the least because the draft RTS is not clear on some details such as which date to pick for the valuation of holdings and which exchange rate to pick.
 In addition, the draft RTS provides only little information on how to deal with indirect holdings like derivatives and funds of funds.
-The draft RTS requires you to explain how derivatives attain to the sustainability objectives but it doesn’t tell you how to include derivatives within the calculations of the indicators.
+The draft RTS requires to explain how derivatives attain to the sustainability objectives but it does not provide the user how to include derivatives within the calculations of the indicators.

-Based on our analysis of the indicators in the draft RTS, FMP’s will need to think carefully of their data management.
+Based on our analysis of the indicators in the draft RTS, FMPs will carefully need to assess their data management on this topic.
 Especially because performing the calculations of a single indicator could already require them to include multiple providers of data.

-We’re always open for a chat and we love discussions, especially when it comes to financial market data.
-Let us know your challenges, questions and uncertainties relating to the SFDR regulation!
-Please reach out to me via LinkedIn or send me an e-mail at email@example.com.
+We are always open for a chat and we encourage discussions, especially when it comes to financial market data.
+Let us know your challenges, questions and uncertainties relating to the Sustainable Finance Disclosure Regulation.